ambianic/ambianic-docs/docs-md/index.md

 ## Community Support

-If you have questions, ideas or cool projects you'd like to share with the Ambianic team and community, please use the [Ambianic Twitter channel](https://twitter.com/ambianicai).
+If you have questions, ideas or cool projects you'd like to share with the Ambianic team and community, please use the [Ambianic Twitter channel](https://twitter.com/ambianicai) or [join our public Slack space](https://ambianicai.slack.com/join/shared_invite/zt-eosk4tv5-~GR3Sm7ccGbv1R7IEpk7OQ#/).

 ## Contributors
 If you are interested in becoming a contributor to the project, please read the [Contributing](legal/CONTRIBUTING.md) page and follow the steps.
 Looking forward to hearing from you!